avan06/OptionTabView-C-/README.md

 `InsertSpaceOnCamelCaseNumber`: Get or set whether to automatically add spaces between CamelCases and number.
 Default is false.
 Example: Abc123DefGhi => Abc 123 Def Ghi.
 `ShowExportImportTreePage`: Gets or sets whether to display the export-import tree page.
 Default is true.
 `DisplayChangesListWhenSaving`: Gets or sets whether to display the list of change options when saving.
 Default is true.
+`DescriptionDict`: Gets or sets a custom description dictionary for options.
+If set, the content of the description will replace the description value in Properties.Settings.
+Not used by default.

 - Layout
 `OptionLeftCollapsed`: Gets or sets a value determining whether OptionLeft is collapsed or expanded.